eProsima/Discovery-Server-docs/docs/HelloWorldExample.rst

 `UDP server case <#udp-transport-code-setup-of-a-server>`_.
 Note that here the *server_address* locator specifies 65215 as a logical port instead of a physical one.

 A new TCPv4TransportDescriptor must be created and a physical listening port selected.
-Unlike the client code this listening port (9843 in the example) must be known beforehand for all clients in order to successfully deliver meta traffic to the server.
+Unlike the client code, this listening port (9843 in the example) must be known beforehand for all clients in order to successfully deliver meta traffic to the server.